Karol-2/SpotiStats/README.md

 - **Music Genres:** Discover your favorite music genres based on your listening history.
 - **Recommendations:** Get music recommendations based on your listening preferences.
 - **Playlist Creation:** Create playlists using recommended songs.
+- **Top 50 All-Time:** See your top 50 most frequently played songs of all time and save them to a Spotify playlist.
 - **User-friendly UI:** Built with React, Tailwind CSS, and Font Awesome for an intuitive and visually appealing user interface.
 The website features a dynamic dark mode that adapts to the user's browser settings, providing a comfortable viewing experience in low-light environments.
 - **Mobile Responsiveness:** The application is fully responsive, ensuring a seamless and user-friendly experience on various mobile devices, including smartphones and tablets.
 - **Data Visualization:** Utilizes Chart.js for data visualization.